 Figure 3.1 illustrates the Gibbs sampler.
 The conditional distributions used in the Gibbs sampler are often referred to as full conditionals (being conditional upon everything except the variable being sampled at each step).
 Note that the Gibbs sampler is not reversible.
-Liu et al. (1995) proposed the following algorithm that yields a reversible chain.
+Liu, Wong, and Kong (1995) proposed the following algorithm that yields a reversible chain.